arebaka/topbot/README.md

 # topbot
 *Why are you installing Arch Linux when you can just edit source of the neofetch?*

-> A [Telegram](https://telegram.org) bot for those who wanna boast of their arch linux in the telegram, but are too lazy to run neofetch.
+> A bot for those who wanna boast of their Arch Linux in the [Telegram](https://telegram.org), but are too lazy to run neofetch.

 ![](https://img.shields.io/tokei/lines/github/arebaka/topbot)
 ![](https://img.shields.io/github/repo-size/arebaka/topbot)